 The Compensation Committee currently consists of Messrs.
-Partridge (its Chairman), Aders, Gilbert and Kellar, all of whom are non-employees of the Company and have been determined by the Governance Committee and the Board to be independent directors in accordance with Nasdag Rule 4200(a) (14).
+Partridge (its Chairman), Aders, Gilbert and Kellar, all of whom are non-employees of the Company and have been determined by the Governance Committee and the Board to be independent directors in accordance with Nasdaq Rule 4200(a)(14).

-During the year ended December 31, 2004, the Compensation Committee met four times in person.
+During the year ended December 31, 2005, the Compensation Committee met four times in person and twice by telephone.
+Its members also occasionally discussed Compensation Committee issues during the more frequent telephonic meetings of the Audit Committee, in which they also are members.